Skip to main content

 Staging Cache and Disk Management

 When a worker needs a model it does not host, it copies that model's files from the store host into its local staging directory (node_cache_path, default ~/.skulk/staging) and loads from there.
 Staged copies are independent per node: the store host keeps the canonical copy, and each worker keeps its own staged copy of whatever it has run.
-Left unmanaged, staging grows without bound, so Skulk keeps it in check with a single recency policy plus an explicit delete path.
+Left unmanaged, staging grows without bound, so Skulk combines a warm-cache recency policy with a pre-download free-space safety check and an explicit delete path.

 What counts as "in use"